HANNER616/MalditoSurPage/EDGE_CONFIG_SETUP_COMPLETE.md

-# Step-by-Step: Setting Up Edge Config Database
+# Complete Edge Config Setup Guide

-This guide will walk you through setting up Edge Config for your band schedule application.
+This guide will walk you through setting up Vercel Edge Config for data persistence in your band schedule application.

+## What is Edge Config?

+Edge Config is Vercel's global, read-optimized data store.
+It provides:
+- ✅ **Fast reads** - Data cached at the edge globally
+- ✅ **Data consistency** - All users see the same data
+- ✅ **Persistence** - Data survives deployments and restarts
+- ✅ **Simple API** - Easy to use

 ## Prerequisites

 - ✅ Your project is deployed on Vercel
 - ✅ You have a Vercel account
+- ⚠️ **Note**: Edge Config requires a Vercel Pro plan ($20/month) or higher

 ---

 ## Part 1: Create Edge Config Database

 ### Step 1: Go to Your Vercel Project

 1. Open [vercel.com](https://vercel.com) in your browser
 2. Log in to your account
 3. Click on your project: **maldito-sur-page**

 ### Step 2: Navigate to Storage/Edge Config

 Look for one of these options in your project dashboard:

 **Option A: Storage Tab (Easiest)**